h4cc/awesome-elixir/README.md

 * [bento](https://github.com/folz/bento) - An incredibly fast, correct, pure-Elixir Bencoding library.
 * [tracker_request](https://github.com/alehander42/tracker_request) - Dealing with bittorrent tracker requests and responses.
 * [wire](https://github.com/alehander42/wire) - Encode and decode bittorrent peer wire protocol messages with Elixir.

+## BSON
+*Libraries and implementations working with BSON.*

+* [BSONMap](https://github.com/Nebo15/bsoneach) - Elixir package that applies a function to each document in a BSON file and has a low memory consumption.

 ## Build Tools
 *Project build and automation tools.*